juanmf/MDSolo/README.md

 # For Developers

+## Important

+Link above to Master spreadsheet points to latest stable release, currently v-0.1.0-MVP.
+`.clasp.json` points to latest Script project under a different (copied form lasted stable) spreadsheet.
+So the link above should remain consistent with project description and release notes.

 This application is implemented as a "hidden" (albeit still incomplete) micro-framework web with MVC design pattern abstracting persistence (folder&spreadsheet) layer behind relevant Model classes.